Future Innovation in Non-Destructive EvaluationFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-Visit our programme catalogue for full details of the structure and unit content for the first year of the Future Innovation in Non-Destructive Evaluation CDT programme.
+Visit our programme catalogue for full details of the structure and unit content for the Future Innovation in Non-Destructive Evaluation CDT programme.

-Applicants should have or expect to obtain a first-class or good upper second-class degree or master's in engineering or physical science.
+Applicants should have or expect to obtain a first class, good 2.1 degree or master's in engineering or physical science.
+In our experience the best candidates can use their knowledge to solve technical problems, are interested in useful research, are well-organised and are good communicators.

 See international equivalent qualifications on the International Office website.